lindbrook/cholera/docs/notes/references.md

 Christopher Hamlin.
 2009. *Cholera: The Biography*.
 New York: Oxford University Press.

+Lucinda Hawksley.
+2016. *Bitten by Witch Fever: Wallpaper & Arsenic in the Victorian Home*.
+New York: Thames & Hudson.

 Kyle Harper.
 2021. *Plagues Upon the Earth: Disease and the Course of Human History*.
 Princeton: Princeton University Press.